Bielgomes/Fastipy/README.md

 - [ ] Add integration to test libraries.
 - [ ] Add an automatic way to send messages with different formats without calling a function like json().
 - [ ] Better file stream in reply send file function.
-- [ ] Better logs with factory pattern.

 ### Added